Siddharth-94/Retail-Sales-Prediction/README.md

 # Conclusion of both the models:

-The MSE and R2 scores are commonly used evaluation metrics for regression models.
-In this case, the Linear Regression and Lasso Regression models have very similar performance, with the Lasso Regression model having a slightly lower MSE and a slightly higher R2 score.The mean squared error (MSE) measures the average squared difference between the predicted and actual values, where a lower MSE indicates better performance.The R-squared (R2) score measures the proportion of the variance in the dependent variable that is predictable from the independent variables, where a higher R2 score indicates better performance.
-In other words, the R2 score measures the goodness of fit of a linear regression model.
+The evaluation of regression models often uses two metrics: MSE and R2 score.
+Both Linear Regression and Lasso Regression models have similar performance, with Linear Regression slightly outperforming Lasso Regression in terms of MSE and R2 score.
+MSE is a measure of the average difference between predicted and actual values, where lower MSE implies better performance.
+R2 score measures how much of the dependent variable's variance can be explained by independent variables and a higher R2 score indicates a better fit of the linear regression model.

 # Problem Statement